Hardware Measurement

 • Hardware check passes.

-• Presets switch on the Helix during measurement.
+• Presets switch on the processor during measurement.

 • Snapshot changes happen during measurement.